How to Shock a Well Quickly & Easily

 - Mix the chlorine granules into the water and the solution into the well.
 You need to circulate the well water thoroughly to ensure the sanitizer mix with the whole water system.

-Hook a hose to an outside sillock and then pump water back down the well.
+what are the best online casinos Hook a hose to an outside sillock and then pump water back down the well.
 You should notice a strong chlorine smell after about 15 minutes of circulating the water.

 - Let the disinfected water stand in the system for 6 hours (at least).
 Then open the faucet until the water that runs through is free of chlorine (no chlorine smell can be detected).